candicepoon/rpinrotc/README.md

-# rpinrotc
+# RPI Navy ROTC Website Redesign
-Communication Design for the WWW
+Communication Design for the WWW with Audrey Bennett